-Maaike de Waal specializes in pre-colonial Caribbean archaeology.
-Since her 1994 and 1995 field investigations at La Désirade, she has been interested in pre-colonial habitation and exploitation of small islands and islets in the region.
+Maaike de Waal is a specialist in island and coastal archaeology, as well as in landscape archaeology.
+Since her 1994 and 1995 field investigations at La Désirade, she has been investigating pre-colonial habitation and exploitation of small islands and islets in Caribbean.
 This interest has been deepened by the possibility to carry out a systematic and highly intensive survey project in the eastern part of Guadeloupe (the Pointe des Châteaux peninsula, the island of La Désirade and the nowadays uninhabited islets of Petite Terre) as part of her PhD research.
 This project allowed the study of pre-colonial organization and interaction of this micro-region through the investigation of settlement patterns and archaeological landscapes.
 De Waal has specialized in archaeological prospection and in the study of ceramics, especially those from the Late Ceramic Age in the Lesser Antilles.
 In addition, she has focused on studying inland sites (Barbados), and on creating archaeological predictive maps (e.g. Sint Eustatius, 2013 and Saba, 2015).

 Maaike de Waal graduated in 1996 with two MA degrees at Leiden University (“ Archaeology and Culture History of the America’s” and “Prehistory of North-Western Europe”).
 She completed a PhD in Caribbean Archaeology at the same university (2006).
 Her dissertation, entitled “Pre-Columbian social organisation and interaction interpreted through the study of settlement patterns.
 An archaeological case-study of the Pointe des Châteaux, La Désirade and Les Îles de la Petite Terre micro-region, Guadeloupe, F.W.I.” was based on a four-year project she designed and which was granted by the Leiden Faculty of Archaeology.